So, where was this photo taken? - RV Travel

 Where is Gail?

-RVtravel.com’s Gail Meyring is standing by what may be a familiar character to you.
-And, no, it’s not Snoopy!
+RVtravel.com’s Gail Meyring is standing by a character that may look familiar to you.
+But, no, it’s not Snoopy!
 As we told you in the hint in issue 973, the statue is near where Peanut’s creator, Charles Schultz, once lived.
 It was his home for a short period during his childhood.
 But the area made such an impression on him he based one of his characters there.

 In the Peanut’s cartoons, Spike is usually standing by a cactus, usually in Needles, but sometimes in Bullhead City, Arizona, a few miles away across the Colorado River.